'Hawks in the NBA: Graham enjoys breakout season in Charlotte

 Next up: Devonte’ Graham, Charlotte Hornets.

-Even if you’re not an NBA fan and don’t care about the professional league, you surely caught wind of the kind of season the former KU point guard was having.
+Even if you’re not an NBA fan and don’t care about the professional league, you likely heard about the kind of season former KU point guard Devonte' Graham was having in Charlotte.

-In short, he became a bona fide breakout star in Charlotte and was one of the top 3-point shooters in the entire league.
+In short, he became a bona fide breakout star with the Hornets and was one of the top 3-point shooters in the entire league.
 Beyond that, he delivered plenty of moments that showed that he can carve out a role as a regular contributor and clutch performer.

 Big scoring nights.
 Buzzer-beaters to win the game.
 Assists to open teammates after attacking off the dribble.
 Like he did at Kansas during his stellar senior season, Graham did a little bit of everything for the Hornets this season.